U.S. News Rankings

 Boston University is one of the largest independent, nonprofit universities in the country.
 The BU Terriers have more than 20 NCAA Division I varsity sports.
 BU’s hockey team has won multiple NCAA national championships.
-BU also has more than 500 student clubs, ranging from Alpine Racing to the Zen Society.
-BU created one of the first study abroad programs, and currently sponsors more than 70 international programs.
+BU also has nearly 500 student clubs, ranging from Ski Racing to the Juggling Association.
+BU created one of the first study abroad programs, and currently sponsors more than 90 international programs.
 Freshmen are required to live on campus, and about 80 percent of undergraduate students live on the main Boston campus, which lies along the Charles River.

 |School mission and unique qualities (as provided by the school):|

 Boston University's impact extends far beyond Commonwealth Avenue, Kenmore Square, and the Medical Campus.
 Our students, faculty, and alumni go all around the world to study, research, teach, and become a part of the communities in which they live.
-Today, BU is the fourth-largest private university in the country and one of the world's leading research universities.
-As a measure of its global reach, Boston University is currently engaged in more than 340 separate research, service, and educational programs and projects around the world.
+BU is the fourth-largest private university in the country today and was recently invited to join the Association of American Universities, an elite organization of the leading research universities in the United States and Canada.
+As a measure of its global reach, Boston University is currently engaged in over 400 separate research, service, and educational programs and projects around the world.

 |School type||private, coed college|

 When applying to Boston University, it's important to note the application deadline is January 1, and the early decision deadline is November 1.
 Scores for either the ACT or SAT test are due January 1.
 The application fee at Boston University is $80.
 It is more selective, with an acceptance rate of 45.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Application deadline||January 1|